Call for Proposals for Spring 2016 Residential Faculty Research Fellowships

-The Dresher Center for the Humanities invites applications for two Residential Faculty Research Fellowships for spring 2015.
+The Dresher Center for the Humanities invites applications for two Residential Faculty Research Fellowships for spring 2016.
 Funding is intended to support and promote significant humanities research at UMBC.
 Dresher Center Residential Research Fellows will reside at least one day a week in the Dresher Center and receive release from teaching (up to two course releases) in order to work on a significant humanities research project or the training necessary to embark on such a project.
+Faculty wishing to develop expertise in a new field or discipline towards a future project are also encouraged to apply.
 Each fellow will have the use of a private office in the Dresher Center and will be awarded $500 to hire an undergraduate research assistant (junior or senior) for the semester.

 The Dresher Center welcomes proposals from all full-time, tenured and tenure-track faculty members pursuing humanities research in the College of Arts, Humanities, and Social Sciences.
 Applications are especially encouraged from, but not limited to, full-time faculty with appointments in departments and programs with a humanities focus.
 Two fellowships are available.
 Proposals will be reviewed by the Dresher Center Advisory Board, with decisions by mid-July 2014.

 Click the link below for a fillable PDF application.
 Download the application and attach it in an email, along with your proposal, to email@example.com.

 For more information on the Dresher Center SFRF contact: